-Keep in mind that you’ll likely need more than one sales report template to give yourself a comprehensive view of your company’s strategy.
+There are many different types of sales reports.
+Keep in mind that you’ll likely need more than one sales report format to give yourself a comprehensive view of your company’s strategy.
 That said, you don’t need all of the templates below to get started with reporting.

-Any combination of the following can help you better predict and forecast your sales team’s performance in the future.
+Any combination of the following sales report samples can help you better predict and forecast your team’s performance in the future.

 1. Sales pipeline report

 A sales pipeline template covers the status and progress of your team’s deals, all broken down per-quarter.
-This spreadsheet represents a straightforward way to predict and forecast your deals in Excel if you don’t yet have a dedicated reporting tool or CRM.
+This spreadsheet represents a straightforward way to predict and forecast your deals in Microsoft Excel or Google sheets if you don’t yet have a dedicated reporting tool or CRM.

 2. Weekly sales report

 Weekly sales reporting allows you to uncover trends among your sales team without micromanaging your reps.
 Additionally, your data here can represent talking points during your weekly sales meetings or stand-ups.

 A weekly sales report template is primarily looking at individual reps’ actions and performance.
 For example, who’s winning the most sales leads?
 Who’s conducting the most outbound calls?

 Meanwhile, you can also use weekly sales reports to keep an eye on total meetings and conversions to ensure that your team is operating at top productivity.